Volumes

 • controllerPublishSecretRef: A reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI ControllerPublishVolume and ControllerUnpublishVolume calls.
 This field is optional, and may be empty if no secret is required.
 If the Secret contains more than one secret, all secrets are passed.

 • nodeExpandSecretRef: A reference to the secret containing sensitive information to pass to the CSI driver to complete the CSI NodeExpandVolume call.
 This field is optional, and may be empty if no secret is required.
 If the object contains more than one secret, all secrets are passed.
 When you have configured secret data for node-initiated volume expansion, the kubelet passes that data via the NodeExpandVolume() call to the CSI driver.
-In order to use the nodeExpandSecretRef field, your cluster should be running Kubernetes version 1.25 or later.
+All supported versions of Kubernetes offer the nodeExpandSecretRef field, and have it available by default.
+Kubernetes releases prior to v1.25 did not include this support.

-• If you are running Kubernetes Version 1.25 or 1.26, you must enable the feature gate named CSINodeExpandSecret for each kube-apiserver and for the kubelet on every node.
-In Kubernetes version 1.27 this feature has been enabled by default and no explicit enablement of the feature gate is required.
+• Enable the feature gate named CSINodeExpandSecret for each kube-apiserver and for the kubelet on every node.
+Since Kubernetes version 1.27 this feature has been enabled by default and no explicit enablement of the feature gate is required.
 You must also be using a CSI driver that supports or requires secret data during node-initiated storage resize operations.

 • nodePublishSecretRef: A reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI NodePublishVolume call.
 This field is optional, and may be empty if no secret is required.
 If the secret object contains more than one secret, all secrets are passed.